 Postmaster General and Chief Executive Officer

-Appointed by the Governors of the Postal Service, DeJoy began his tenure as Postmaster General in June 2020.
-Prior to joining the Postal Service, he spent more than 35 years growing and managing a successful nationwide logistics company.
+Before joining the Postal Service, DeJoy spent more than 35 years growing and managing a successful nationwide logistics company.

-As chairman and CEO of New Breed Logistics, DeJoy spent decades in collaboration with the U.S. Postal Service, Boeing, Verizon, Disney, United Technologies and other public and private companies to provide supply chain logistics, program management and transportation support.
-New Breed Logistics was a contractor to the U.S. Postal Service for more than 25 years, supplying logistics support for multiple processing facilities.
+Previously, as chairman and chief executive officer of New Breed Logistics, DeJoy spent decades in collaboration with the Postal Service, Boeing, Verizon, Disney, United Technologies and other public and private companies to provide supply chain logistics, program management and transportation support.
+New Breed Logistics was a contractor to the Postal Service for more than 25 years, supplying logistics support for multiple processing facilities.
 The company received Quality Supplier Awards from the Postal Service on four separate occasions.

-In 2014, New Breed merged with XPO Logistics, with DeJoy serving as CEO of XPO Logistics’ supply chain business in the Americas before his retirement in December 2015.
-He then joined the company’s board of directors where he served until 2018.
+In 2014, New Breed merged with XPO Logistics, with DeJoy serving as chief executive officer of XPO Logistics’ supply chain business in the Americas before his retirement in December 2015.
+He then joined the company’s board of directors, where he served until 2018.

-DeJoy is a member of the Board of Trustees at Elon University in North Carolina.
-He received his Bachelor of Business Administration from Stetson University.
+DeJoy is a member of the board of trustees at Elon University in North Carolina.
+He received a Bachelor of Business Administration from Stetson University in Florida.